dortania/OpenCore-Multiboot/exist/data.md

 - When gdisk starts, send `p`

-  - In case your disk already contains a EFI partition: (usually if your disk was already GPT or formatted before)
+  - In case your disk already contains an EFI partition: (usually if your disk was already GPT or formatted before)

     ```
     Command (? for help): p